-Ants are among the most persistent household pests, frequently invading kitchens, bathrooms, and outdoor spaces in search of food and shelter.
-Many homeowners turn to ant sprays as a quick fix, but do these sprays truly work for keeping ants away?
-Letโs explore how ant sprays function, their effectiveness, and tips for safe use around your home.
+Ants are one of the most persistent household pests.
+When they invade kitchens, bathrooms, and other spaces in search of food and shelter, many homeowners turn to ant sprays as a quick fix.

 How Ant Sprays Work